-If you are a woman, you understand the need for cover up, as in face cover up, as in makeup.
-There are days when one wanders slowly through the makeup aisles, hoping for a new idea rather than moving at business pace which should read to employees: “Do not slow me down”.
+If you are a woman, you understand the need for a cover-up, as in a face cover-up, as in makeup.
+There are days when one wanders slowly through the makeup aisles, hoping for a new idea rather than moving at a business pace which should read to employees: “Do not slow me down”.
 This day was a wandering day.
-I was ready to be approached and challenged with a new idea, actually a new cover up.
+I was ready to be approached and challenged with a new idea, actually a new cover-up.
 Mine needed sprucing up.
 Could they help?

 The sweet young thing behind the counter was energetic and delightful, the perfect sales person.
 She pointed to a chair and I sat down, ready and willing to be made over into youthful.
 Tall order, I know.
 But why not aim high?
 Apparently that was her thinking exactly for I was floored when a few minutes later, she handed me the mirror and with a flourish asked, “How do you like it?”

 I was speechless . . . flabbergasted actually.
 I needed sunglasses to shield me from the glare as I looked at the face staring back at me from the mirror.
 I pondered which words could safely be said in this eager young thing’s presence.
 She waited . . . and waited.
 What could I say?
 I looked like I was headed to Mardi Gras!
 I had bright blue shimmer raccoon eye shades that covered me from side to side.
 Yes, I exaggerate for affect, but it was blue, no doubt about that.
 And I wasn’t headed to New Orleans, but to a wedding.
 Tamer, elegant, understated, was the look I was aiming for.
 No doubt I had failed to communicate my desires to the sweet young thing behind the counter!